quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 ### Numbers

-A JSCN encoder attempts to encode a JSON number as a CBOR unsigned integer (type 0), negative integer (type 1), or float (type 7) and then test for compatibility by round-tripping the CBOR data item back to a JSON number.
+A JCoR encoder attempts to encode a JSON number as a CBOR unsigned integer (type 0), negative integer (type 1), or float (type 7) and then test for compatibility by round-tripping the CBOR data item back to a JSON number.
 If the resulting JSON number is not equivalent to the input number, the encoder MUST instead encode it as a CBOR Bigfloat (tag 5).

 The JSON exponent value (if any) is encoded as a CBOR exponent (tag 4).
 If the contained `e` symbol is upper case in JSON, the "Upper Case Modifier" tag defined below MUST be included.